Good Clinical Practice (GCP) Training Guidance and Instructions

 - This course is identical to the previous "Good Clinical Practice" course in CITI - it was renamed to distinguish it from the course below).

-1For purposes of this training requirement, key personnel is defined as the principal investigator as well as individuals involved in identifying/recruiting subjects, obtaining informed consent, or interacting and intervening with subjects (those listed in questions 4.1, 4.2, and 4.3 of the "Study Team: Roles" section of the IRB application.
+1For purposes of this training requirement, key personnel is defined as the principal investigator as well as individuals involved in identifying/recruiting subjects, obtaining informed consent, or interacting and intervening with subjects (those listed in question 2.1 of the "Study Team: Roles" section of the IRB application).

 What is an easy way to tell if this training requirement applies to my study?

-Provided that your ARROW application is accurately completed, completing a Human Subjects Training Snapshot will indicate whether or not GCP training is required.
+Provided that your ARROW application is accurately completed, clicking “View Study Team Training” in the study’s ARROW workspace will indicate whether or not GCP training is required.
 The snapshot will also tell you which GCP course should be taken for that given study as well as the personnel that have not yet completed that appropriate course.
-You can also email UW CITI Support for clarificaiton.
+You can also email UW CITI Support for clarification.

 How do I access these GCP training courses?